ProjectAliceDev/aliceos/mkdocs/Frameworks/NotificationKit/01-banner.md

 - If the notification times out and dismisses, the banner will return `'notificationTimedOut'`.
 - If the notification's response callback is left as the default, the banner will return `'didClickRespond'` when clicking the "Respond" button.

-## Guidelines

-Banners are intended for temporary actions that can be ignored, if possible.
-Keep these guidelines in mind when using banners:

-- **Refrain from overloading banners**.
-This can be visually distracting and may annoy the user.
-- **Keep the message and details short**.
-Banners are intended for a quick glance or something that doesn't require a lot of attention.
-- **Don't force the user to interact with the banner**.
-Banners shouldn't require the user to perform an action.